deepakshrma/deno-by-example/docs/advanced_graphql.md

 **Explained:**

-- **user.ts** and **hello.ts** contains object with Query in it.
-Query has function same name as it defined in GraphQL Schema.
+- **user.ts** and **hello.ts** contains an object with Query in it.
+The query has the function same name as it is defined in GraphQL Schema.
 - **index.ts** accumulate all the resolvers.

 ### 7. Route to handle Query and execute

 Now we have created schema and resolver function.
-We can handle GraphQL request and response to query.
-For that we need to update our **src/routes/graphql.ts**.
+We can handle GraphQL requests and responses to the query.
+For that, we need to update our **src/routes/graphql.ts**.

 ```typescript title="src/routes/graphql.ts"  {4,5,15-32}
 import { Router } from "https://deno.land/x/oak/mod.ts";